Starting a business in “the real world” is a ton of work and often requires substantial start-up capital.

 You need to rent a place, purchase equipment and material, hire employees, apply for a business loan, check out the legalities — the list goes on.

-When you start a business online, there’s no enormous initial investment.
+When you learn how to start a business online, there’s no enormous initial investment.

 That’s not to say that starting an online business requires no work.
 Nor does it happen overnight.